Erv Prasse: Basketball

 During the winters at Iowa, Prasse competed for the school's men's basketball team.
 He earned three varsity letters (1938–1940).
 After college, he played in the NBL for the Oshkosh All-Stars for parts of the 1940–41 and 1941–42 seasons, winning championships in both, before having to fight in World War II.
 When the war ended he returned to professional basketball, once again competing for the All-Stars in part of the 1945–46 season.
 For his professional career he averaged 1.9 points per game.

 Baseball

-After completing his collegiate career at Iowa, Prasse played two years of semi-professional baseball within the St. Louis Cardinals' organization as a second baseman and third baseman.
+After completing his collegiate career at Iowa, Prasse played two years of professional baseball within the St. Louis Cardinals' organization as a second baseman and third baseman.
 In 1940 he competed for the Asheville Tourists of the Piedmont League and the Springfield Cardinals of the Western Association.
 In 1941 he again competed for the Asheville Tourists.
 His baseball career ended due to an injury sustained during World War II in which his throwing arm was shot.
 During his 189-game career, Prasse compiled a .240 batting average and hit 10 home runs.